AyoubElken/MatFlightX/README.md

 ## Contributions

 Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request except if you're not finding missile slx (bruh).
+If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

 ## License